timdiels/soylent-recipes/docs/developer_documentation.rst

 nutrition target; this is a (perhaps biased) approximation of the real problem.
 For the real problem, the diet problem, we use a quadratic program; returning the negative of the objective it tries to minimize.
-It constrains nutrient sums to be in range of the extrema and minimizes squared amounts of nutrition_target.minimize.
-In both problems, weights are added such that extrema take priority over minimize.
+It constrains nutrient sums to be in range of the extrema.

-- minimize weights sum to 1
-- pseudo targets are given weight 2

 NutritionTarget
 ^^^^^^^^^^^^^^^